battaglr/naked/readme.md

 # Naked

-A modest boilerplate in birthday suit.
+A minimal boilerplate in birthday suit.

 ## What I’m looking at?